 - Take the leaves off of the stems and wash them well in cold water.
 Clip off the flowering tips and any brownish leaves if there are any.
 Put them in a colander and let the water drain off.
 By the time you have everything else ready the basil should be ready too.

 - Start boiling water for the pasta.
 Continue according to the package.
-Save a little cooking water for the pesto.
+Drain the liquid.
+Save 4 Tbsp cooking water for the pesto.
+Set aside.

 - Measure out all the ingredients.